Jose Altuve Player Props: Astros vs. Athletics

 - Altuve hit .298 with 39 doubles, 28 home runs and 66 walks.

-- Among the qualified hitters in MLB last season, his batting average ranked 11th, his on-base percentage ranked seventh, and he was sixth in the league in slugging.
+- Among qualifying batters last season, he ranked 11th in batting average, while his on-base percentage ranked seventh and he was sixth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.